 April 28/29th to May 2nd looks like Panda or sth. similar content related

-This last comment is quite intriguing as it acknowledges the 24th April update that went largely unreported, but it does make sense to be related to the Google Doorway update although we cannot confirm that.
-That being the case, the latest update is something completely different to the earlier one.
+This last comment is quite intriguing as it acknowledges the 24th April update that went mostly unreported.
+Still, it does make sense to be related to the Google Doorway update, although we cannot confirm that.
+That being the case, the latest update is something utterly different to the earlier one.

 The comment that even if it is not Panda, that it is something related to content or over-optimization is in line with what we are seeing.